OHDSI/Cyclops/README.md

 Features
 ========
- - Regression of very large problems: millions of observations, millions of variables
+ - Regression of very large problems: up to millions of observations, millions of variables
  - Supports (conditional) logistic regression, (conditional) Poisson regression, as well as (conditional) Cox regression
  - Uses a sparse representation of the independent variables when appropriate
  - Supports using no prior or a LaPlace prior